IvanMK518/Belize-Maya-Forest-Trust/AppArch/Docs/frontend.md

 # How to start the application locally

-Once you have cloned the repository, in your terminal, cd AppArch/frontend/BMFT then [npm start]() to launch the backend
+Once you have cloned the repository, in your terminal, cd AppArch/frontend/BMFT then [npm start]() to launch the frontend.

+To run the backend concurrently, split your terminal and cd AppArch/backend then [npm start]().
+Ensure that you have your IP address configured in MONGODB, otherwise the backend will not launch.

 # Pages for text edits